How To Delete Duplicates In ExcelNovember 6, 2020 2022-05-26 9:23

 When you are collating spreadsheets from several other spreadsheets, there are higher chances that the final master spreadsheet will have duplicate records.
 All duplicate records must be deleted from the spreadsheet.
 This step is crucial, failure to do so will result in wrong data representations in your reports.
 So, what is the ultimate solution to it?
 You need to delete duplicates in excel spreadsheet for accurate final reports.

-Delete duplicates through the GUI
+Delete duplicates excel through the GUI

 Level of difficulty: LOW

 This option helps you to remove duplicates from a huge dataset.
-This is the only method that allows you to remove duplicates based on certain columns.
+This is the only method that allows you to remove duplicates excel based on certain columns.
 So, the first step is to identify columns that should have unique values.
 This column will be considered as the Primary key field.

 Step 1: Select the range from which duplicate records must be removed